markjnkim/es_mod/01-html/content/step-1-html-cmd-git.md

 </div>
 ```

-> **Urkel Says:** Some developers call that "div soup."
+> **Urkel Says:** Some developers call that "div soup"!

-With the advent of HTML5, however, newer **semantic elements** were introduced to help provide clarity around what would have traditionally just been another `<div>`.
+With the advent of HTML5, **semantic elements** were introduced to help provide clarity around what would have traditionally been just another `<div>`.

 Consider this rewritten example:

 ```html
 <body>